Rules and Regulations

 Bicycling is permitted on all park roadways and on the Pa'rus Trail.
 All other park trails, off-trail routes, and the Zion-Mt.
 Carmel Tunnel are closed to bicycling.
 Bicyclists attempting to travel though the Zion-Mt.
 Carmel Tunnel must obtain a ride through the tunnel, which is often possible by hitchhiking.
-Please remember to ride single file on park roads and stop to let shuttle buses pass.
+Bicycles must ride single file on park roads and stop to let shuttle buses pass.

 Camping is allowed in the designated campsites in Watchman, South, and Lava Point Campgrounds, and with a Wilderness Permit in designated areas of the Zion Wilderness.
 Overnight accommodations in Zion Canyon are typically full from April to October.
 Camping or sleeping in pullouts or parking lots is prohibited.
 Visit Campgrounds in Zion for more information.

 A fee is required to enter the park, for special use permits, and for wilderness permits.
 Visit Fees and Reservations for more information.

 People who can legally possess firearms under applicable federal, state, and local laws, can legally possess firearms in Zion National Park and must follow all state and federal laws.
 Discharging firearms or hunting within the park is prohibited.
 Firearms are prohibited in park facilities.